Advancing Trustworthy AI

 Engaging stakeholders, experts, and the public

 In order to better understand the challenges and opportunities to advance trustworthy AI, the Federal Government has led a number of engagements about AI with the public.
 The White House Office of Science and Technology Policy (OSTP) issued a Request for Information (RFI), alongside plans to host listening sessions to hear from the public, on the topic of AI-enabled biometric technologies.
-As part of developing an AI risk management framework, NIST issued an RFI that received 106 responses from the public, which were used to inform a workshop with over 800 participants and a draft taxonomy of AI risk.
+As part of developing an AI Risk Management Framework (RMF), NIST issued an RFI that received 106 responses from the public, which were used to inform a workshop with over 800 participants, a draft taxonomy of AI risk, and a RMF concept paper.
 A longer list of AI-related RFIs can be found in the Publications Library, under the publication type of “Requests for Information.”

 OSTP is also working on a “bill of rights” for an AI-powered society, seeking to clarify the rights and freedoms that data-driven technologies are expected to respect.
 As described in an opinion piece, this initiative will be developed by working with partners and experts from across the federal government, in academia, civil society, the private sector, and communities all over the country.